Amendment C241wsea to the Whittlesea Planning Scheme

-A draft plan for the area is now being exhibited for community feedback.
+A draft plan for the area has been exhibited for community feedback.
 The draft plan will deliver land to support a range of housing types, jobs, local parks, community uses and key infrastructure.

 Once finalised, the PSP will be incorporated into the Whittlesea Planning Scheme to implement the final plan.